Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: Additional Results

 \subsection{Ablation Study Results}

 Table~\ref{tab:ablation_result} shows the results of the ablation studies on training methods and data filtering strategy.
 The ablation studies highlight two key findings.
 First, our RL-based training method (Qwen2.5-32B-CG) demonstrates stronger generalization than SFT-based methods (Qwen2.5-32B-CG-SFT and Qwen2.5-32B-CG-Distill), even when the supervised data are of high quality, such as being distilled from large teacher models.
 This suggests that reinforcement learning enables models to adapt more flexibly on diverse benchmarks.
-Second, the results of training on the unfiltered dataset (Qwen2.5-32B-CG-UF) show that quality control in synthetic environments is crucial.
-Although unfiltered data can bring about some gains in specific benchmarks, careful curation of the filtering strategy yields more consistent and superior improvements across tasks.
+Second, training on the unfiltered dataset (Qwen2.5-32B-CG-UF) shows that quality control in synthetic environments is crucial.
+Although unfiltered data can yield gains on specific benchmarks, careful curation of the filtering strategy yields more consistent and superior improvements across tasks.